BeatrizSanssi/pwd/src/js/components/window/README.md

 - `addContent(element, title)`: Adds content to the window and sets the title.
 - `openWindow()`: Opens and displays the window.
 - `closeWindow()`: Closes and hides the window.

+## Event Listeners

+The App Window component uses event listeners to provide interactive features:

+- **Mouse Events for Dragging**: Listens for `mousedown`, `mousemove`, and `mouseup` events to enable the dragging functionality.
+Users can move the window around by clicking and dragging the title bar.
+- `mousedown` on the title bar initiates the drag action.
+- `mousemove` updates the window's position on the screen.
+- `mouseup` releases the window and stops the dragging action.

+- **Click Event for Closing**: The close button listens for a click event.
+When clicked, it triggers the `closeWindow()` method, hiding the window from view.

+- **Content Addition Event**: Custom events can be dispatched to dynamically add content to the window.
+The `addContent(element, title)` method listens for these events, allowing content to be updated programmatically.

 ## Customization